 The clutch drum has a needle bearing on the output shaft.
 This needle bearing must be lubricated regularly (once a week).

 When lubricating, remove the clutch cover by loosening the two bar nuts.
 Lay the saw on its side with the clutch drum upwards.

-Lubrication involves engine oil dripping into the centre of the clutch drum as it rotates.
+Lubrication involves grease being squirted into the centre of the crankshaft using a grease gun.